 64k RAM SYSTEM 38911 BASIC BYTES FREE

-Jimmie matches up the cassette tape to the slot and slides it in, pulse surging in anticipation.
-The strange noises it makes reminds him of a movie he watched once.
-Then the screen turns a crazy mix of twirling circles.
-He turns to his Grandpa, grinning in anticipation.
+Jimmie matched up the cassette tape to the slot and slid it in, pulse surging in anticipation.
+The strange noises it made reminded him of a movie he watched once.
+Then the screen turned a crazy mix of twirling circles.
+He turned to his Grandpa, grinning in anticipation.

-But Grandpa’s head tilts to the side and empty eyes stare at the screen.
-He stands up and leaves without a word.
+But Grandpa’s head tilted to the side and empty eyes stare at the screen.
+He stood up and left without a word.

-Behind him, the Commodore displays words Jimmie has never seen.
+Behind him, the Commodore displayed words Jimmie has never seen.

 Ну, здравствуй… старый друг.